AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 ### Incorrect definition of `M`
 `M` should be corresponding to matrix length, not `N` (in input buffers)

+### memory_buffer does not have ROW_ID / COL_ID implemented
+right now the processor_input_id output is not used, it could be just tied to the ID counter.

 ## Edits / Improvements